Allencheng97/intuitive_interview/README.md

 a picture of a cat, a picture of a bird, a picture of a cat and a bird.
 Then all test images are encoded and the class with the greatest similarity is selected for output.
 Easy to use, highly extensible, and at the same time up to 98% accuracy.

+sol4 detectron2 TBD
+This problem also can be solved and trained by detectron2 framework.